Keep Working

 Google Calendar is the calendar feature offered with Google Apps for Education.
 It allows users to easily create, share, edit, and delete meeting invitations, calendar events, and tasks.
 These are easily accessed and synced between computers and mobile devices.

 Google Chat is a collaborative messaging tool.
 It allows you to chat, share content, schedule meetings, and more in a shared space with your team or 1-to-1.
-And all of your teams can have their own spaces, called Rooms.
+And all of your teams can have their own chat Spaces, for collaborating on documents and assigning team tasks.
 You can even create external Rooms to collaborate with people outside Stony Brook.
-It works in desktop browsers and as Android and iOS apps.
-Starting in July 2020, Google Chat is in Gmail, too.

 Google Drive provides a single place to store, create, sync, and share documents, files, and folders of all types.
 Access files anywhere - at your desk, from home, or on a mobile device.